meltano/meltano/docs/src/docs/transforms.md

 # Data Transformation (T)

 Transforms in Meltano are implemented by using [dbt](https://www.getdbt.com/).
 All Meltano generated projects have a `transform/` directory, which is populated with the required configuration, models, packages, etc in order to run the transformations.
-A transform in Meltano is simply a set of dbt models.
+A transform in Meltano is simply a set of dbt models that can be installed as a package.
+See the [transform plugin docs](https://meltano.com/docs/plugins.html#transforms) for more details.

 ## `dbt` (Data Build Tool) Installation and Configuration